 Discover how to set up your field sales team to use video in one week.
-(We’re also offering you a free coaching call — enquire within.)
+(We’re also offering free coaching calls — enquire through the article.)

 "To make the most of this behaviour, craft an email sequence inviting them to share those questions with you, and follow up this outreach with carefully positioned marketing emails that answer them."